[?] Subscribe To This Site

 Fax: 627-1472

 In the heart of the old city - right on the Via Dolorosa, in fact - is this clean, quiet haven with a delightful garden.
-It's a bit incongruous, given the setting, that the cafeteria is famous for its Viennese sachertorte.
+It's a bit incongruous, given the setting, that the cafeteria is famous for its Viennese sachertorte and waltzing balls.
 But since this is where Emperor Franz Joseph I stayed while on his Jerusalem pilgrimage, perhaps it isn't so surprising after all.

 3 Paratroopers Road